intel/appframework/plugins/README.md

 jq.shake(function(){console.log("Shake Detected");});
 ```

-An optional second parameter is threshold for declaring accelerometer movement as a shake.
+An optional second parameter is a threshold for declaring accelerometer movement as a shake.
 The default is 5.
 Lowering it will trigger the callback more, raising it will trigger it less.

 ``` js
 jq.shake(function(){console.log("Shake Detected");},10); //More shakes needed to trigger the callback